Dimers and Circle patterns

 \section{From Ising s-embeddings to circle patterns}

-We consider the Ising model on a planar graph $\G$ with edge weights $x_e$, related to the coupling constants $J_e>0$ by $x_e=\tanh( \beta_c J_e)$, where $\beta_c$ is the inverse critical temperature.
-Chelkak introduced in~\cite{Chelkak2017} an \textbf{s-embedding} of $\G$, which is an embedding $s$ defined on each vertex, dual vertex and edge midpoint of $\G$ with the following property: For any edge $e$ in $\G$, if $v_0^\bullet$ and $v_1^\bullet$ (resp. $v_0^\circ$ and $v_1^\circ$) denote the endpoints of $e$ (resp. of the edge dual to $e$) and $v_e$ denotes the midpoint of $e$ as on Figure~\ref{fig:Isingtodimer}, then $s(v_0^\bullet)$, $s(v_0^\circ)$, $s(v_1^\bullet)$ and $s(v_1^\circ)$ form a tangential quadrilateral with incenter $s(v_e)$, meaning that there exists a circle centered at $s(v_e)$ and tangential to the four sides of the quadrilateral.
+We consider the Ising model on a planar graph $\G$ with edge weights $x_e$.
+Chelkak introduced in~\cite{Chelkak2017} an \textbf{s-embedding} of $\G$, which is an embedding $s$ defined on each vertex, dual vertex and vertices associated to edges of $\G$ with the following property: for any edge $e$ in $\G$, if $v_0^\bullet$ and $v_1^\bullet$ (resp. $v_0^\circ$ and $v_1^\circ$) denote the endpoints of $e$ (resp. of the edge dual to $e$) and $v_e$ a vertex associated to $e$ as on Figure~\ref{fig:Isingtodimer}, then $s(v_0^\bullet)$, $s(v_0^\circ)$, $s(v_1^\bullet)$ and $s(v_1^\circ)$ form a tangential quadrilateral with incenter $s(v_e)$, meaning that there exists a circle centered at $s(v_e)$ and tangential to the four sides of the quadrilateral.

-On the other hand, Dubedat \cite{Dubedat2011} gave a natural map from the Ising model on $\G$ to a bipartite dimer model $\G_D$, as in Figure~\ref{fig:Isingtodimer}: Each edge in $\G$ is replaced by a quadrilateral in $\G_D$ and each vertex or face of degree $d$ in $\G$ is replaced by a face of degree $2d$ in $\G_D$.
+On the other hand, Dub\'edat \cite{Dubedat2011} gave a natural map from the Ising model on $\G$ to a bipartite dimer model $\G_D$, as in Figure~\ref{fig:Isingtodimer}: Each edge in $\G$ is replaced by a quadrilateral in $\G_D$ and each vertex or face of degree $d$ in $\G$ is replaced by a face of degree $2d$ in $\G_D$.
 Every face of $\G_D$ corresponds to a vertex, an edge or a face of $\G$.
 For every edge $e$ of $\G$, define $\theta_e\in(0,\pi)$ by

 Then we define the edge weights on $\G_D$ by the following formulas (adopting the notation of Figure~\ref{fig:Isingtodimer}):

 For these weights the partition function of the Ising model on $\G$ is equal (up to a multiplicative constant) to the partition function of the dimer model on $\G_D$, see \cite{Dubedat2011}.